business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is fiduciary liability insurance?

-Thanks to the Employee Retirement Income Security Act of 1974 (ERISA), employers can be held personally responsible for mismanaging employee benefits plans.
+Thanks to the Employee Retirement Income Security Act of 1974 (ERISA), employers can be held responsible for mismanaging employee benefits plans.
 This is why fiduciary liability insurance is essential.

 TipBottom line